Unveiling Digital Art Career

 Concept Artist

 In the realm of digital art, concept artists stand at the inception point of creative projects.
 They provide a visual representation of an idea before it’s fully developed.
 This role is particularly crucial in the gaming industry, where a concept artist sketches the initial character designs, backgrounds, and props.
 They use software platforms like Photoshop for designing, paving the path for subsequent development phases.
-An example?
-The captivating realms in the video game franchise “Final Fantasy” began as concept art.

 Essential Skills for Aspiring Digital Artists